ikpardo/ehuweborria/content/en/authors/AsierHerrero/_index.md

 highlight_name: false

 interests:
-- Forest resilience
+- Forest resilience and vulnerability to disturbances
 - Global change effects on forest dynamics
+- Forest decline and mortality
 - Forest management for adaptation to climate change
-- Forest decline and mortality
 - Plant-plant and plant-animal interactions
 - Species abundance and coexistence patterns
+- Ecological modelling

 organizations:
 - name: University of the Basque Country (UPV/EHU)